 The Joanna Jackson Goldman Memorial Lectures on American Civilization and Government

 The Goldman Memorial Lecture series is made possible by a gift from the estate of the late Eric F. Goldman, to honor the memory of his wife.
-Each year an individual is selected on the basis of his or her high achievement and literary skill to deliver a lecture at the Library on a significant issue facing American democracy.
-The series is intended to foster consideration of American culture and customs, economic and social issues, international relations, government and public policy.
+Each year an individual is selected on the basis of his or her high achievement and literary skill to deliver a lecture at the New York Public Library on a significant issue facing American democracy.
+The series is intended to foster consideration of American culture and customs, economic and social issues, international relations, and government and public policy.

 Below is a list of in-print works in this collection, presented in series order or publication order as applicable.

 Temptations of a Superpower